 In order to deliver the above objectives, the Group will require an agile and vibrant team with the right skill-sets.
-As a result, we will focus on recruiting and retaining staff with skills necessary to support implementation digital innovation initiatives while emphasizing putting consumer centre everything that we do.
+As a result, we will focus on recruiting and retaining staff with skills necessary to support implementation of digital innovation initiatives while emphasizing on putting the As we look to 2020, The Group has put in place consumer at comprehensive plans to leverage and exploit the centre of its current strength in the digital space towards everything that we delivering value both for the new age consumers do.

 We recognize the instrumental contribution of various stakeholders of NMG in reinforcing the Group's position as the market leader in East and Central Africa, and I would like to thank you for your support and partnership.